 The special education needs (SEN) department and class teachers have measures in place to enhance the learning outcomes of SEN students by offering additional support in group and individual sessions.
 Individual education plans (IEPs) are in place and parents are involved throughout the whole process.

 2016/7 will see the school's first cohort begin their A' Level year.
 As you would perhaps expect the school has exceptionally small class sizes at its top end, while operating significant waiting lists for most primary years.
 The distribution will eventually balance out as the school matures.

-Leading growth is principal Nigel Melen who has extensive overseas experience having worked in Oman and Saudi previously.
+Leading growth at Scholars is principal Nigel Melen who has extensive overseas experience having worked previously in Oman and Saudi.
 Melen has the determined look of someone not going anywhere - someone intent on implementing and driving improvements for quite some time.
 In fact, Scholars International Academy is we believe very much an up and coming school.
 Melen has taken the reins after several years of uncertainty but he is clearly someone who can steady and steer the ship into calmer waters.
-Owned and managed by Scholars International Group, parents should expect the school to run along the same lines as the extremely well respected and long established original Scholars School in Dubai.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information